Introduction |

 is a psychological tool that provides protection from sin.

-Interpersonal conflicts result from failed emotional communication.
+Interpersonal conflicts result from failed emotional awareness.
 Temptations

 do not just appear out of nowhere; behind every temptation is an emotional